Dreaming381/Latios-Framework-Documentation/Core/README.md

 The design outlines a pattern you can follow that allows you to extend the Smart Blobber mechanisms to your own blob types.
 The process is thoroughly documented and all APIs contain detailed XML documentation.
-You can obtain fully parallel and Bursted blob asset generation without having to worry about Unity’s convoluted blob asset conversion APIs.
+You can obtain fully parallel and Burst-compiled blob asset generation without having to worry about Unity’s convoluted blob asset conversion APIs.

 See more: [Smart Blobbers](Smart%20Blobbers.md)